cau-se/theodolite/execution/README.md

 ### Configuration

 Be sure, that the names of the configmap corresponds correctly to the specifications of the mounted `configmaps`, `volumes`, `mountPath`.
+In particular: The name of the execution file and the benchmark file must match the value of the corresponding environment variable.

 ### Domain Restriction